MicrosoftDocs/azure-aks-docs/articles/aks/quotas-skus-regions.md

 | PUT | 20 requests | 1 request / 1 minute | AgentPools |
 | PUT | 20 requests | 1 request / 1 minute | ManagedClusters |

+> [!NOTE]
-Note: The ManagedClusters and AgentPools bucket are counted separately for the same Managed Cluster.
+> The ManagedClusters and AgentPools buckets are counted separately for the same AKS cluster.

 If a request is throttled, the error code will show up as `Throttled` and will be returned with a `429` HTTP Response Code.
 Please wait the specified time and try again.
 Each throttled request will have a `Retry-After` in the HTTP response header with the amount of seconds to wait before trying again.